150 Most Common Brazilian Last Names Or Surnames With Meanings

 46. Fernandes

 Fernandes is derived from the Portuguese and Spanish name Fernando.
-The patronymic name is the 18th common surname in Brazil.
-Baltasar Fernandes is one of the early Portuguese explorer who explored many areas of Brazil.
+The patronymic name is one of the top 20 most common surnames in Brazil and a very popular Portuguese last name.
+Baltasar Fernandes is one of the early Portuguese explorers who explored many areas of Brazil.

 47. Ferreira